moises-devs/Portfolio/README.md

 * CUSTOM HTML/CSS

 ### What I learned
+* Enabling Fluid Typography through the use of root variables
 * Dynamically manage a site's theme based on user perferences
 * Think more about component reusability (composition)